 The 'King of Fishers' is usually glimpsed as a sudden flash of glistening blue.
-This colourful bird is a splendid sight, bathing in sunlight on a waterside perch.
 Even dedicated bird-spotters can fail to catch sight of it until it takes flight.

 Kingfishers travel at lightning-fast speeds.
 They catch several fish each day, raise up to three broods every season and fiercely defend their territory at all times.

 There are more than 80 species of kingfisher around the world, but only one is native to Britain.
 Our kingfisher makes its home in dense cover near slow-flowing fresh water, such as canals, lakes and rivers in lowland areas.

 If you are extremely lucky, and you have a large pond, you may spot the occasional kingfisher gliding through your garden.
 In the UK, southern regions are blessed with healthy populations, but kingfishers become scarce further north and are rarely sighted in Scotland.